Understanding inflammatory markers

 How are inflammatory markers tested?

-Inflammatory markers are measured using blood tests that detect indicators such as C-reactive protein (CRP) and erythrocyte sedimentation rate (ESR).
+Homed-IQ allows you to conveniently test selected inflammation markers such as CRP from home – including laboratory analysis and digital results.
 Homed-IQ offers a wide range of at-home tests that can detect various health issues associated with elevated inflammatory markers, including diabetes, heart health, and inflammatory bowel diseases.
 More information and ordering options can be found on the Homed-IQ website at the provided link.

 Summary